 Forty-five percent of self-procurement only and campus-wide textbook rental program schools are not considering offering a campus-wide equitable access program in the future.
 Twenty-two respondents provided a variety of comments as to why they are not considering offering a program in the future.
 Most often mentioned was that respondents have not discussed this concept/are still researching this concept/have not looked into this concept, a few mentioned that they don't have the manpower/resources for this method and/or it is cost prohibitive, and a couple indicated this method would limit faculty choice.
 Fifty-six percent of self-procurement only and campus-wide textbook rental program schools are not considering offering a course-specific inclusive access program in the future.
 Twenty-one respondents provided a variety of comments as to why they are not considering a program in the future.
+Most often mentioned was that respondents have not discussed this concept/are still researching this concept/are still researching offering a course-specific inclusive access program in the future.
+Twenty-one respondents provided a variety of comments as to why they are not considering a program in the future.
 Most often mentioned was that respondents have not discussed this concept/are still researching this concept/have not looked into this concept/it is under consideration and that they don't have the manpower/resources for this method and/or it is cost prohibitive.

-Reasons for not currently utilizing OER provided by school respondents, from highest to lowest percentage were time needed to develop and/or maintain OER (59%), cost to develop and/or maintain OER (48%), low interest from faculty (34%), system capabilities/accessibility/internet access (28%), lack of support for course design/implementation (24%), low interest from administration (10%), and/or language barriers (3%).
+Reasons for not currently utilizing OER provided by school respondents, from highest to lowest percentage were time needed to develop and/or maintain OER (59%), cost to develop (34%). maintain OER (48%), low interest from faculty and/or svstem capabilities/accessibility/internet access (28%), lack of support for course design/implementation (24%), low interest from administration (10%), and/or language barriers (3%).
 Another 38 percent of respondents identified some other reason they are not currently utilizing OER.
 Most often mentioned was that the OER materials are considered lower quality or that OER are not available for the type of courses taught at the institution.